bishal0602/dotnet-cleanarchitecture-ddd-cqrs-sample/README.md

   - **Persistence**: Includes data access-related components, such as migrations, repositories and configurations.
     - **Repositories**: Implements repositories for data access and persistence.
     - **Configurations**: Defines entity configurations for mapping domain entities to database tables.
+    - **Interceptors**: Contains interceptors for intercepting and modifying data access operations.
   - **Services**: Implements various services used by the project.
   - **Authentication**: Handles authentication-related infrastructure concerns.